Skip to content

 Clone and Install Cosmos Curator

-• build container image which includes the data curation pipelines
+• Build a container image which includes the data curation pipelines.

 git clone --recurse-submodules https://github.com/nvidia-cosmos/cosmos-curate.git